mesuvash/NNRec/README.md

 Configuration
 =============
 All the models are defined in yaml configuration file.
-Configuraiton file consists of three section
+Configuration file consists of three section
 * **data**:
 	In this section, we define the path of train/test file and path to store the model
 	- **train** : path of the training file